Everything

 -

-CSS now has built-in virtualization, a performance optimization for long lists or complex pages that used to be very annoying to implement:
+CSS now has built-in virtualization, a performance optimization for long lists or complex pages that used to be very annoying to implement: content-visibility

 Soon finally possible: Complex customization of the browser-native select component.
 Currently in Chrome Canary, but expected to be widely supported some time in 2025.
 Check out this demo to get an idea what to expect.
 Love to see it!
 The part about backwards compatibility blew my mind.
 All the details and a request for feedback are here.